easylearn-fmri/easylearn_dev/README.md

 # easylearn
 Easylearn is designed for machine learning in resting-state fMRI field.

-Our mission is to enable everyone who wants to apply machine learning to their research field to apply machine learning in the simplest way.
+- Our mission is to enable everyone who wants to apply machine learning to their research field to apply machine learning in the simplest way.

-Our goal is to develop a graphical interface so that researchers who are not familiar with programming can easily apply machine learning to their fields.
+- Our goal is to develop a graphical interface so that researchers who are not familiar with programming can easily apply machine learning to their fields.

 # Core Dependencies
+The follows will be automatically install if you use "pip install -U easylearn" command

 - sklearn
 - numpy
 - pandas